Skip to main content

 3. Find your assertion and click “Proceed to Review”

-4. Select the target contract and environment (Staging or Production)
+5. Select the target environment (Staging or Production)

 Creating a release through pcl apply does not make the assertion active by itself.
-The assertion becomes active only after you deploy it through the platform and the configured timelock in the on-chain State Oracle contracts expires.
+The release is pending until an authorized protocol admin, also called a manager, signs the deployment transaction in the platform.
+The assertion becomes active only after that transaction is accepted on-chain and the configured timelock in the State Oracle contracts expires.
 Removals follow the same State Oracle timelock flow.

 Troubleshooting